-Although the client is responsible for determining your employment status, it is the fee-payer who will have to deduct income tax and NICs, and pay this over to HMRC.
+Although the client is responsible for determining your employment status, it is the fee-payer who will have to deduct income tax and employee NICs and pay this over to HMRC.
 Details are reported to HMRC under the real time reporting requirements.
+The fee-payer has to pay employer NICs to HMRC, but is not allowed to deduct this amount from the payment made to your company.